The Benefits of 529 Plans

 When the time comes, withdrawals from 529 plans can also have tax implications.
 Even if you know the exact amount of tuition you want to withdraw, it’s imperative that you make sure to subtract any grants or scholarships earned by the beneficiary.
 Why?
 Because taking out more money than is needed for education-related expenses can lead to federal taxes and a 10% penalty on the difference between qualified and non-qualified distributions.

 Currently, 29 states and the District of Columbia offer account owners a tax credit or deduction for contributions to their state’s 529 plans.
 If you live in one of these states, there could be a strong incentive to invest at home.
 Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana and Pennsylvania offer tax parity, meaning residents can invest in any state’s plan and get their state’s tax benefits.

-Though the tax bill signed into law in December 2017 permits 529 account owners to use up to $10,000 annually per beneficiary for private K–12 school tuition, 17 states have yet to reconcile their 529 rules with the new federal code, as of November 2018.
+Though the tax bill signed into law in December 2017 permits 529 account owners to use up to $10,000 annually per beneficiary for private K–12 school tuition, several states have yet to reconcile their 529 rules with the new federal code.
 Consult a tax professional before assuming these state deductions will apply to K–12 tuition.

 Managing Your 529 Plan

 If you fund a 529 plan when your beneficiary is an infant, with an 18-year time horizon, it may make sense to allocate the plan’s investments heavily toward stocks, which generally have better long-term growth potential than bonds or cash.
 As the student gets closer to heading off to college, you might feel that bonds or cash are more appropriate to protect your earnings and to insulate against market declines when you actually need to spend the money.
 Under current tax law, you can reallocate your account twice a year, and you can change how future contributions are allocated as often as you like.